Skip to main content

 Seats

 When a team fills its seats, new invitations are blocked with a message asking the owner to upgrade or add seats.
+On Commercial, the owner can add or remove seats themselves at any time from the Subscription section, and the plan adjusts automatically.

 What Happens If Your Subscription Lapses